bentomhall/nih-system/homebrewery/world/geography.md

 #### Introducing the Editor, Marceline Kaelthia-warden
 I am please to make your acquaintance, and hope you will enjoy this tome.
 I am Marceline, human sorcerer turned brass dragon, once protector of Kaelthia and hoarder of stories.
 And one of the few people on this plane who willingly associates with that degenerate [_hey!
 Everyone loves me! --IB_] Bard.
 Although, given how many children he has had...someone must find him attractive at least for short intervals.

-I will do my best to keep the Bard's disruptive "jokes" to a minimum, and my interruptions and corrections will be set off with square brackets and italics [_they need an example, so something like this! --IB]...thanks Bard.
+I will do my best to keep the Bard's disruptive "jokes" to a minimum, and my interruptions and corrections will be set off with square brackets and italics [_they need an example, so something like this! --IB_]...thanks Bard.
 I think they've got it by now.
 }}

 ## Introduction
 This initial tome is aimed at those wishing to run games set in Dawn of Hope, those wishing to build characters for the setting, as well as those who simply want to know more.
 Most of the player-facing mechanical information is found in the other tomes (Lineages of Dawn of Hope, Classes of Dawn of Hope, and Player Options of Dawn of Hope).

 Here you'll find geographic, religious, and political information for the setting, focusing primarily on the region known as western Noefra in the year 260 AC, during the age known as the Time of Troubles.
+\column
 ## The Universe of Dawn of Hope
 The universe in which Dawn of Hope is set is a pocket-sized universe, with the main material plane (named the Mortal plane) roughly the size of the inner Solar System (&approx; 2 AU, slightly larger than the orbit of Mars).
 Co-located with that Mortal plane are two other major planes and two special planes that do not occupy the whole space.
 The primary setting of Dawn of Hope is one half of one continent on the fourth, outermost planet, as well as the planar regions to which that corresponds.